samanthachiuu/DH199/README.md

 exploration of the hidden or text-documented history of UCLA can retell the significant meaning to the visitors and the prospect students of how UCLA contributed to the various areas of Humanities, Art and filming, Science and Engineering, and Medical and Biological Sciences.
-The important building I will be exploring is Haines Hall because throughout my career at UCLA, my main building was Haines and I have a connection to it.
-To produce an interactive prototype of a mobile app as a proof of concept.
+The important building I will be exploring is Royce Hall because throughout my career at UCLA, my main building was Royce and I have a connection to it.

 --------------------

 ### Expected Outcome:
-The expected outcome of my project is a map-directory and walkthrough of UCLA architures in history, specifically focusing on Haines Hall.
+The expected outcome of my project is a map-directory and walkthrough of UCLA architures in history, specifically focusing on Royce Hall.
 I will adopt an interative user-centered design process using methods such as conducting user research, creating personas/scenarios, and proposing multiple versions of the wireflow (low-fidelity) and interactive prototype (high-fidelity) for usability testing.

 --------------------